azurekid/operation-blackcat/challenges/DI-2026-0518 OPERATION ESPRIT/README.md

 **Q4.3** — A comment on the post was left by user `altair_88`.
 What street name does this comment reference?

 **Q4.4** — What unit number does the `altair_88` comment reference?

+**Q4.5** — A second comment, posted later, provides instructions for the March 27 hand-off.
+What punny four-word phrase does the commenter use to describe the meeting spot at the market?

 ---